adalton/apue3/Chapter07/Readme.md

    what this question describes.
 Why?
 The return value of a function is stored in a register.
 If that register isn't overwritten, then it will still contain the last value stored in it.
-The call to `printf` returned 13 (here, I'm assuming there as also a newline), so that value was left in the return value register when `main` terminated.
+The call to `printf` returned 13 (here, I'm assuming there was also a newline), so that value was left in the return value register when `main` terminated.

 2. When is the output from the `printf`s in Figure 7.3 actually output?

+   Since they include newline characters, if the output is directed to a terminal, it happens immediately.
+If the output is directed to a file, then then it happens when the `stdout` stream is flushed before program termination.

 3. Is there any way for a function that is called by `main` to examine the command-line arguments without (a) passing `argc` and `argv` as arguments